Jaiv24/PHPonlineLibraryWebsite/README.md

 # PHPonlineLibraryWebsite
 This project is an online bookStore collection.
- - It has Apache MySQL Database.
+ - It is based on Apache MySQL Database.